6th Grade Course Descriptions

 Exploratory Wheel Classes (9 weeks)

-Digital Media – is a technology class with emphasis on video production using iMovie and Final Cut Pro.
-Students will be introduced to Google docs, Photoshop, Garage Band, Animation and media copyright law.
+Digital Media – This technology based class emphasizes filming and video production through iMovie and Final Cut Pro.
+Students will be introduced to Photoshop, Garage Band, Animation and media copyright law.
 This is a pathway course for Digital Media 7/8.

 Beginning Band is offered to students in grades 6-8.
 There is no experience needed to join Beginning Band.
 If a student took an instrument in elementary school it is strongly recommended that they join Beginning Band.
 Beginning Band is designed to teach the students a musical instrument.
 The instrument families being taught are: woodwind, brass, and some percussion.
 Band will provide students the opportunity to learn note reading, rhythms, music theory, and proper care/handling of their instrument.
 They will also be able to perform in front of an audience with confidence and pride.